Danderson1989/Jammming/README.md

+#Purpose

+Jammming was created to help me hone my HTML, CSS, Javascript, and React skills Visit https://dansjammming.netlify.app for a live view of the application

+#Technologies Used -

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).